UW-Hydro/VIC/src/README.txt

 	* Removed the EXCESS_ICE option.

 	* Removed the QUICK_FS option.

+	* Removed the NO_REWIND option.
+All parameter files must contain the same grid cells in the same order.

 	* Replaced the LOW_RES_MOIST compile-time option with LOG_MATRIC
 	run-time option.